-Go to workshops at a local yoga studio, invest in an online yoga program, explore new breathing techniques and always take the time to learn from others.
+Go to workshops at a local yoga studio, invest in the best online yoga teacher training you can afford, explore new breathing techniques and always take the time to learn from others.
 And that doesn’t just mean those with a yoga RYT certification, talk to fitness trainers and instructors from all walks of the world.
 Take the time to study the ways our bodies can move and put your brain in a new perspective to enhance your teaching style.

 9. Good yoga teachers are like good wine, they get better with time…

 With all that educating and growing, this just makes sense.
 Like any profession, your first few years will be a lot of trial and error.

 You’ll make a lot of mistakes and you won’t be everyone’s cup of tea.
 With time, this will all settle and you’ll find comfort in your style.
 There will be yoga trainers you wholeheartedly connect with on every level and others you simply only connect to while on your yoga mat, and that’s ok.
 Patience is truly a virtue when you practice yoga when you teach yoga, and in the meditation and mindfulness world as a whole.

 So when you first get in front of a room full of students, don’t be discouraged if it doesn’t go well.
 Sometimes it won’t.
 But it will get better.